Quality of Life grant program

 Proposal process and guidelines

-Proposals are reviewed and funded four times a year with notifications made within 30 days of the submission deadlines noted below:
+Proposals are reviewed and funded twice per a year with notifications made within 30 days of the submission deadlines noted below:

 Please be sure to include the following information in your proposal: